American Curl vs American Bobtail: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between American Curl and American Bobtail.
 American Curl requires moderate levels of exercise and engagement, while American Bobtail needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity level parity means time commitment is similar; other factors should decide.
 American Curl owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for American Bobtail.
 Under-exercised cats of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between American Curl and American Bobtail.
 American Curl has low to moderate grooming needs, while American Bobtail requires low to moderate maintenance.
 Professional grooming costs reflect these differences: American Curl owners typically spend $0-$200 annually on grooming, compared to $0-$200 for American Bobtail.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners